mursacm/pub-sub-rabbitmq/README.md

 - this will start the Publisher and Transform (our case it's just an uppercase) and send each message from args you can now see in the Subscriber's terminal all received messages

+- you can check http://localhost:15672/#/queues RabbitMQ management client for queues and messages